 - no placebo control group

 This makes it difficult to know if a herbal remedy will work reliably across a large group of people, what the long-term effects are, or whether it is more effective than a placebo.
-There may also be a lack of information about the impact on pregnant people and children.
+There may also be a

 Some of the most popular herbal remedies for allergies include:

 - Butterbur: An older systematic review found that six small studies showed butterbur was similarly effective to modern antihistamines in treating allergies.
-But high-quality research is lacking, and some compounds in butterbur known as pyrrolizidine alkaloids (PAs) can cause liver damage.
+But high-quality research is lacking, and some compounds in butterbur known as pyrrolizidine alkaloids (PAs)

 - Stinging nettle: This plant